Android App

 property insettings.gradle.kts

-to match your project name. (will not be the app name) - Sync the project by clicking on the
+to match your project name (without spaces).
+This will be the name of the project in the Android Studio not the app name. - Sync the project by clicking on the

 Sync Project with Gradle Files